David Von Erich

 David Alan Adkisson (July 22, 1958 – February 10, 1984) was an American professional wrestler, better known by the ring name David Von Erich.
-A member of the Von Erich Family, Von Erich is best known for his appearances with World Class Championship Wrestling, the Dallas, Texas-based professional wrestling promotion owned by his father, Fritz Von Erich.
-Von Erich was inducted into the WWE Hall of Fame in 2009.
+A member of the Von Erich family, Von Erich is best known for his appearances with World Class Championship Wrestling, the Dallas, Texas-based professional wrestling promotion owned by his father, Fritz Von Erich.

 Early life

-David was named after his mother Doris' brother David, who had died only months before David Von Erich was born in 1958.
-Doris' brother David (real name Eugene David Smith) had died of a brain tumor at 14.
+David was named after his mother Doris' brother David (real name Eugene David Smith), who at 14 had died of a brain tumor only months before David Von Erich was born in 1958.

 David, along with brothers Kevin and Kerry, loved to hunt and fish with their father; Fritz.
 Hunting on the Von Erich ranch was quite an event.
 Many of their relatives and friends would join in and sometimes the hunting group would be 20 or more.
 WCCW Referee David Manning and WCCW Announcer Bill Mercer were quite often among the group.
 David's first love in life was raising horses, which turned out to be very profitable for him.
 He raised and sold quarter horses and horses for show and made his own fortune that way, apart from the family business of wrestling.

 Adkisson was a high school basketball star and a football player at Lake Dallas High School.
 He won a scholarship to North Texas State University to play basketball and football.
-David dropped out to pursue a wrestling career that he had started in June 1977, adopting the name David Von Erich.
+David dropped out to pursue a wrestling career.

 Professional wrestling career

-Early career (1977–1982)
+Early career (1977–1981)

+Adkisson made his professional wrestling debut in June 1977, adopting the name "David Von Erich".
 He was considered a breakout star of his family, as his fiery temper produced memorable interviews.
-His first major match was on August 15, 1977, when he wrestled NWA World Heavyweight Champion Harley Race to a 30-minute draw.
-David made his first appearance in Missouri in early 1979 and was an instant hit with the fans and the promoters.
-Due to his popularity at the time, on May 27, 1979, David wrestled NWA champion Race in Missouri in a non-title match and defeated him with the Iron Claw.
+His first major match came just a few weeks later on August 15, 1977, when he wrestled NWA World Heavyweight Champion Harley Race to a 30-minute draw in a two out of three falls match.
+Von Erich made his first appearance with the St. Louis Wrestling Club in Missouri in early-1979 and was an instant hit with the fans and the promoters.
+Due to his popularity at the time, on May 27, 1979, David again wrestled NWA World Heavyweight Champion Race in Missouri in a non-title match and defeated him with the Iron Claw.

+In November 1979, Von Erich made his first and only appearance in the World Wrestling Federation (WWF), competing on a card against Davey O'Hannon at Madison Square Garden in New York City.

+In the early years of his career, Von Erich had several reigns as NWA Texas Heavyweight Champion and NWA Texas Tag Team Champion, as well as holding the All Asia Tag Team Championship, NWA American Tag Team Championship, and Texas version of the NWA World Tag Team Championship.